Fidelity National Financial Inc. (FNF) stock is nearly perfect except the valuation - The Dwinnex

 Revenue Estimates

-3 analysts predict $3.41B in revenue for the current quarter.
+It is expected that $90B in revenue will be generated in the current quarter, according to 3 analysts.
 It ranges from a high estimate of $3.87B to a low estimate of $3.14B.
 As of the current estimate, Fidelity National Financial Inc.’s year-ago sales were $2.7B, an estimated increase of 26.30% from the year-ago figure.

 A total of 4 analysts have provided revenue estimates for FNF’s current fiscal year.
 The highest revenue estimate was $14.68B, while the lowest revenue estimate was $12.64B, resulting in an average revenue estimate of $13.3B.
 In the same quarter a year ago, actual revenue was $15.64B, down -15.00% from the average estimate.
 Based on 5 analysts’ estimates, the company’s revenue will be $13.36B in the next fiscal year.
 The high estimate is $15.41B and the low estimate is $12.4B.
 The average revenue growth estimate for next year is up 0.50% from the average revenue estimate for this year.